Fields of expertise

 BiographyAuke Ijspeert is a full professor at the EPFL, and head of the Biorobotics Laboratory (BioRob).
 He has a B.Sc./M.Sc. in physics from the EPFL (1995), and a PhD in artificial intelligence from the University of Edinburgh (1999).
 He carried out postdocs at IDSIA and EPFL, and at the University of Southern California (USC).
 He then became a research assistant professor at USC, and an external collaborator at ATR (Advanced Telecommunications Research institute) in Japan.
 In 2002, he came back to the EPFL as an SNF assistant professor.
 He was promoted to associate professor in October 2009 and to full professor in April 2016.
 His primary affiliation is with the Institute of Bioengineering, and secondary affiliation with the Institute of Mechanical Engineering.

-Auke Ijspeert's research is funded by the Swiss National Science Foundation, the European Commission, the EPFL, the French Ministry for Research and Technology, and Microsoft Research Cambridge.
+Auke Ijspeert's research is funded by the Human Frontier Science Program, the Swiss National Science Foundation, the European Commission (FP7 and H2020), and the EPFL.

 Teaching & PhD